sodadata/docs/soda-cl/anomaly-detection.md

 ## About anomaly detection checks

-The anomaly score check is powered by a machine learning algorithm that works with measured values for a metric that occurs over time.
+The anomaly detection check is powered by a machine learning algorithm that works with measured values for a metric that occurs over time.
 Soda levergages the <a href="https://facebook.github.io/prophet/" target="_blank">Facebook Prophet</a> algorithm to learn the patterns of your data to identify and flag anomalies in your data.
 As a relatively easy algorithm to use and tune, Facebook Prophet is ideally suited to both analyzing metrics and giving you control over optional configurations.

-As a check that tracks and analyzes metrics over time, the algorithm it uses learns from historical patterns in your data, including trends and seasonal variations in the measurements it collects.
+As this check that tracks and analyzes metrics over time, the algorithm it uses learns from historical patterns in your data, including trends and seasonal variations in the measurements it collects.
 After learning the normal behavior of your data, the check becomes capable of detecting variations from the norm which it flags as anomalies.

 Once flagged, Soda can alert you to the anomaly so that you can take action to correct any issues with your data.
 Alternatively, you can add a notation to an anomalous measurement to indicate that the anomaly is something you expected to see, such as a spike in order volumes during an aggressive marketing campaign, so that the check knows to discount the measurement as an anomaly.